transloadit/monolib/README.md

 First make your changes and push them to the repository.
 There is no need to create `git` tags or any other versioning vehicles.
 Lerna handles this automatically.

+Make sure you have push rights for the `main` branch of this repository.

-Make sure you are logged in to the NPM registry via `npm`:
+Log in to the NPM registry via `npm`:

 ```bash
 npm login